repath-studio/website/docs/policies/privacy.md

 Since we try to anonymize reported data as much as possible, there is no reliable way to find your data.

-Error events will be automatically deleted after 90 days.
+Pageviews and all associated data will be permanently removed after 90 days.
+Error events will also be automatically deleted after 90 days.
 For more information, see [Sentry's Data Retention Periods](https://docs.sentry.io/security-legal-pii/security/data-retention-periods/).

-Analytics information is stored as separate “aggregate” tables per day or hour, with no way to link data between them.
-Web visits are also retained for 90 days.
-Pageviews and all associated data will be permanently removed after this period.

 ## Data sub-processors